Analyzing the Quality of 2020 Census Data

 - Personal Privacy and the Public Good: Balancing Data Privacy and Data Utility (Urban Institute report)

 - Making the Best of the 2020 Census (webinar series hosted by the Association of Public Data Users)

 This project was funded by the Tableau Foundation.
 We are grateful to them and to all our funders, who make it possible for Urban to advance its mission.
 The views expressed are those of the authors and should not be attributed to the Urban Institute, its trustees, or its funders.
 Funders do not determine research findings or the insights and recommendations of Urban experts.

-- Claire Bowen, Lead Data Scientist for Privacy and Data Security at the Urban Institute
+- Claire Bowen, Principal Research Associate at the Urban Institute

 - Amy O’Hara, Research Professor at the Georgetown University Massive Data Institute and Director of the Federal Statistical Research Data Center at the Georgetown University McCourt School of Public Policy